CNC Machining with Steel Explained

 Stainless Steel 304 is widely recognized for its excellent corrosion resistance and formability.
 It is often used for kitchen equipment, architectural paneling, and piping.

-Stainless Steel 316L is known for even more excellent corrosion resistance, especially against chlorides.
-It’s a favorite for marine applications, chemical processing, and medical implants.
+Stainless Steel 316L is known for its excellent corrosion resistance, especially against chlorides.
+It’s a favourite for marine applications, chemical processing, and medical implants.

 Stainless Steel 17-4PH: It is renowned for its high strength, hardness, and good corrosion resistance.
 It’s a go-to for applications requiring high strength and a modest level of corrosion resistance.